deepsurgical/dvrk-davinci1394fpga-original/README.md

 [First known recorded power-on of the da Vinci Research Kit (dVRK) motion controller](https://github.com/user-attachments/assets/3037465c-1144-416a-8ffe-dfd9f047238d)

-### 3. Code Archaeology: The Migration to JHU Mechatronics Firmware
+### 3. Tech Archaeology: The Migration to JHU Mechatronics Firmware

-We can retrace the steps leading from this then-internal `daVinci1394FPGA` codebase to its eventual open source release as `mechatronics-firmware` on GitHub.
+We can retrace the steps leading from the predecessor `SnakeFPGA-rev2` to this `daVinci1394FPGA` to its eventual open source release as JHU `mechatronics-firmware` on GitHub.

-#### History Hiding in the Headers: The FireWire.v Revision Logs
+#### History Hiding in the Headers: The FireWire.v Migration Logs
-Like a primitive cave painting, there's an old school migration log etched in the header comments of the official [FireWire.v source code](https://github.com/jhu-cisst/mechatronics-firmware/blob/main/FPGA1394_QLA/Verilog/FireWire.v), showing how it was initially written for the snake robot in 2008, ported to the da Vinci about 2.5 years later in 2010, and received sporadic updates until moving to GitHub in Sep 2012:
+Like a primitive cave painting, there's an old school revision log etched in the header comments of the official [FireWire.v source code](https://github.com/jhu-cisst/mechatronics-firmware/blob/main/FPGA1394_QLA/Verilog/FireWire.v), showing how it was initially written for the snake robot in 2008, ported to the da Vinci about 2.5 years later in 2010, and received sporadic updates until moving to GitHub in Sep 2012:

 ```verilog
 /*